facebookresearch/dora/README.md

 If a job already exist for the given XP, Dora will not schedule a second one, but reuse the existing job.

 If a previous run has failed or was canceled, Dora will not automatically start a new one, to give you a chance to inspect the logs.
-If you want to reschedule a run, use the `-r` flag.
+If you want to reschedule a run, use the `-r, --retry` flag.

 Other flags:
     - `-f SIG`: injects the arguments from the XP matching this signature, on top of the one provided on the command line.